Lelantine War: Alliances and extent

 The island state of Aegina was mainly active in the trade with Egypt, where its major competitor was Samos.
 Samos was allied with Chalcis, which suggests that Aegina took the side of Eretria.
 Corinth and Megara were at war for practically all of the Archaic period, primarily because of the Corinthian conquest of the Perachora peninsula which had originally belonged to Megara.
 The actions of Chalcis and Corinth in the context of western colonisation suggest that the two cities were allied, or at least friendly; Chalcis had prevented Megarian settlers from establishing themselves at Leontinoi, while Corinth had driven Eretrian settlers from Kerkyra.
 In analogy, a friendship between Megara and Eretria is assumed.
 Herodotus reports that Chios supported Miletus in the Ionian Revolt, because Miletus had previously assisted the Chiotes against Erythrai.
 Thus, based on the allegiance of Miletus, an alliance between Chios and Eretria, as well as one between Erythrai and Chalcis can be suggested.

 Most current scholarship is of the opinion that such long-distance alliances cannot have existed in the 8th century BC.
-Instead, there may have been alliance-like based on personal relationships among the nobility, so that the struggle involved only Eretria, Chalcis and the Thessalian aristocrat Kleomachos of Pharsalos with his own troops.
+Instead, there may have been alliance-like relationships based on personal ties among the aristocracy, so that the struggle involved only Eretria, Chalcis and the Thessalian aristocrat Kleomachos of Pharsalos with his own troops.
 The German historian Detlev Fehling believes that the entire Lelantine War is an invention of later centuries, produced by a chain of Pseudo-Nachrichten (pseudo-reports).
 This opinion has been generally rejected.

 Around 700 BC, the Eretrian mother town at Lefkandi was finally destroyed, probably by Chalcis.

 This cut Eretria's link with the Lelantine Plain.
 At about the same time Eretria's ally Miletus ravaged the southern Euboean town of Karystos.
 During this phase, Miletus rose to be the dominant power in the eastern Aegean.
 The war (perhaps interrupted by truces) lasted until the mid-7th century BC.
 It may have been concluded, in favour of Chalcis, by the intervention of a Thessalian cavalry army, led by Kleomachos of Pharsalos, although it is not entirely clear whether the event in question decided the war, or indeed whether Chalcis definitely won it.